 In India, makhana cultivation occurs in West Bengal, Bihar, Manipur, Tripura, Assam, Madhya Pradesh, Rajasthan, and UP.
 But, Bihar alone is the largest producer of Makhana, with 90% of overall production worldwide.

 This is one of the most common cultivation that takes place in India.
 In ponds or swampy wastelands, the seeds are sown from the seeds left from the previous harvest.
 The depth of the pond can be around 4-6 feet and must have stagnant water.
 No need for techniques like seedling transplant or seed sowing in traditional cultivation.

 The most tedious work in makhana cultivation is the harvesting.
 It calls for the collection of seeds from the mud lying at the bottom of the pond or field.
-In the case of field cultivation, the harvesting is much feasible, as the height of the field in only 1 foot.
+In the case of field cultivation, the harvesting is much feasible as the field’s height is only 1 foot.
 But, the pond requires skilled laborers.

-In the month of August to October, the skilled divers, known as Mallah perform this job during the morning, between 6 to 11.
-They need to hold their breath for some time and dive at the bottom of the pond.
+From August to October, the skilled divers, known as Mallah, perform this job during the morning, between 6 to 11.
+They need to hold their breath for some time and dive to the bottom of the pond.
 They fetch the mud from the base using palms and make heaps near bamboo poles known as Kaara.
 Mallahs collect the smaller seeds floating on the water using nets.
 The divers later filter the seeds from mud using bamboo screens called Ganjaa.